Protection for non-owned trailers under interchange agreements

 Collision or overturn | Pays for bodywork or total-loss settlement when an insured accident damages the non-owned trailer. |

-Fire & Explosion | Covers heat, smoke, or blast damage—common at fuel islands or repair shops. |
+Fire & explosion | Covers heat, smoke, or blast damage—common at fuel islands or repair shops. |

-Theft & Vandalism | Reimburses for stolen or vandalized trailers and attached equipment (tires, landing gear). |
+Theft & vandalism | Reimburses for stolen or vandalized trailers and attached equipment (tires, landing gear). |

 Weather-related loss | Includes windstorm, hail, flood, and lightning if specified in the policy. |

-Towing & Storage fees | Optional endorsement for reasonable post-accident removal and storage costs. |
+Towing & storage fees | Optional endorsement for reasonable post-accident removal and storage costs. |

 Not covered: cargo inside the trailer, normal wear and tear, or damage that occurs outside the policy radius.